rfrht/SignalSurge/README.md

 | LNA SW  | NC | - |

 # JOURNEY
+* Mar 17 - Tested relay logic (it is sound!), voltage regulators.
+And also fried the first board by shorting the 13.8V line on the 3V line **before** the fuse.
+* Mar 16 - Tweaked the filter to bring the peak 2m BPF performance to the center of the band (146 MHz).
+Done in trial and error.
 * Mar 11 - The boards arrived and assembled the Rev. A board - the BPF works!
 A bit out of frequency, but it works.
 More testing and component tweaking in the make.
 * Feb 19 - All parts inventoried and accounted for.
 Placed the board order
 * Feb 07 - Bought the needed parts!